Military history of Africa: Post-colonial

-African states have made great efforts to respect interstate borders as inviolate for a long time.
-For example, the Organization of African Unity (OAU), which was established in 1963 and replaced by the African Union in 2002, set the respect for the territorial integrity of each state as one of its principles in OAU Charter.
-Indeed, compared with the formation of European states, there have been fewer interstate conflicts in Africa for changing the borders, which has influenced the state formation there and has enabled some states to survive that might have been defeated and absorbed by others.
-Yet interstate conflicts have played out by support for proxy armies or rebel movements.
+African nations have made great efforts to respect international borders as inviolate for a long time.
+For example, the Organization of African Unity (OAU), which was established in 1963 and replaced by the African Union in 2002, set the respect for the territorial integrity of each country as one of its principles in OAU Charter.
+Indeed, compared with the formation of European countries, there have been fewer international conflicts in Africa for changing the borders, which has influenced country formation there and has enabled some countries to survive that might have been defeated and absorbed by others.
+Yet international conflicts have played out by support for proxy armies or rebel movements.
 Many states have experienced civil wars: including Rwanda, Sudan, Angola, Sierra Leone, Congo, Liberia, Ethiopia and Somalia.
+Wars of national liberation also often took up a Marxist, Marxist-Leninist, or Maoist character in ideological terms, where the independence of African nations was raised in Marxian terms.
+Early examples included the Union of the Peoples of Cameroon armed movement against French colonialism, a Marxist-Leninist insurgency, followed by similar movements in Congo (the Simba Rebellion).
+Che Guevara participated in the latter, and opined in 1967 that Africa was not ready for revolution.
+Despite this, in Zanzibar before and after unification with Tanzania, forms of socialism took hold.
+In Sudan under Gaafar Nimeiry, in Somalia under Siad Barre, in Ethiopia under the Dergue and Mengistu Haile Mariam, in Congo Brazzaville under various administration from the 1960s onwards including that of Denis Sassou-Nguesso, in Benin under Mathieu Kerekou, in the Seychelles under France-Albert René, in Angola, Mozambique and Guinea-Bissau before Portugal's 1974 Carnation Revolution, Marxism-Leninism was fashionable.
+Even after 1990, there are some examples of Military Marxism, such as a militia established by Ernest Wamba-dia-Wamba in Eastern Congo in the 1990s.

 The boundary marking a civil war is blurred in Africa as many civil wars involved foreign backers if not active belligerents.
 Libya's actively intervened into Chad with air forces, and France retaliated with support for the other side.
 Sudan experienced a prolonged civil war, resulting in the separation of South Sudan as an independent state.
 Similar to South Sudan, Eritrea won independence from Ethiopia.
 Congo's civil war involved seven states, among them Zimbabwe, Rwanda, and Uganda.
 Eritrea is under United Sanctions for its alleged support role in the civil conflict in southern Somalia.
 Sierra Leone's civil war was ended with the restoration of ousted civilian government by British and Nigerian forces.
 Angola's civil war involved Cuban, American and Chinese backing for differing groups.